opendcs/opendcs/docs/source/start-decoding.rst

 When the above lines are pasted into the Sample Message browser and DECODED,the position operation is used rather than the skip characters operation.
-The result will be the same as the top format.
+The result will be the same as the skip character examples above.
 This statement is ideal for when messages are in a fixed format.

 +----------------------+-----------------------------+
 | position_18          | 18P,>field_sensor           |